 Under Minnesota law, there are two types of property associated with marriage.

-"Marital Property" refers to almost all property that you and your spouse received or acquired during the marriage, even during the times you were separated, including real estate, cabins, condos, rental property, household goods, automobiles, boats, jewelry, antiques, collectibles and other items.
+“Marital Property” refers to almost all property that you and your spouse received or acquired during the marriage, even during the times you were separated, including real estate, cabins, rental property, household goods, automobiles, boats, jewelry, antiques and other items.

 “Non-Marital Property” refers to: (1) anything that you or your spouse owned before the marriage; (2) a gift, bequest or inheritance made by a third party to one but not the other spouse; (3) anything that you or your spouse received in trade for your non-marital property; (4) any increase in the amount of non-marital property; (5) anything you or your spouse received after the valuation date set by the Court; (6) anything referred to as non-marital by a valid antenuptial agreement.

-Property can be both marital and non-marital (for example: real estate, retirement accounts, pensions, brokerage accounts or other investments).
-If an asset has both marital and non-marital components, it is usually necessary to perform a neutral financial analysis (also referred to as forensic tracing) in order to determine the marital portion and the non-marital portion.
-This analysis is most frequently performed by a CPA, Actuary, Financial Planner, CDFA or Real Estate Appraiser with substantial experience in Divorce and Family Law matters.
+Property can be both marital and non-marital (for example: a retirement account, pension, house or cabin).
+If an asset is both marital and non-marital, it is sometimes necessary to perform a neutral financial analysis (also referred to as forensic tracing) in order to determine the marital portion and the non-marital portion of the asset.
+This type of tracing is typically performed by a CPA or Actuary in order to get the best possible financial result.

-Lake Harriet Law Office represents clients in Minneapolis, Edina, Bloomington, Golden Valley, Hopkins, Eden Prairie, Southwest Minneapolis, Linden Hills, Hennepin County, Ramsey County, St. Paul, Wright County, Anoka County and Scott County.
+Lake Harriet Law Office represents clients in Minneapolis, Edina, Eden Prairie, Bloomington, Golden Valley, Hopkins, Eden Prairie, Southwest Minneapolis, Linden Hills, New Hope, North Oaks, Hennepin County, Ramsey County, Richfield, St. Paul, St. Louis Park, Stillwater, Washington County, Wright County, Anoka County and Scott County.